1~20 item / All 20 items

 Free membership registration

 In 1988, KGK developed the world's smallest ultrasonic probes: the ultra-compact probe “Chibita-kun” and the ultra-thin probe “Pechako-san.”
 Since then, KGK has offered a standard lineup of ultra-compact probes designed for ultrasonic testing in narrow and extremely small areas.
 Despite their small size, these reliable probes provide solid quality and performance.
-For vertical inspection and immersion testing, you can use the world’s smallest probes, “Chibita-kun” and “Pechako-san,” and for angled inspections, you can choose from ultra-compact angled probes such as the UX, UM, and UA series, depending on your application. ● Ideal for testing in narrow spaces, etc. ● Ultra-small probes can scan surfaces that cannot be scanned with standard probes. ● ChibiTa-kun has φ2×3mmL (minimum) ● PechaKo-san has a thickness of 1mm ● We also welcome inquiries regarding size dimensions.
+For vertical inspection and immersion testing, you can use the world’s smallest probes, “Chibita-kun” and “Pechako-san,” and for angle beam ultrasonic testing, you can choose from ultra-compact angle beam probes such as the UX, UM, and UA series, depending on your application. ● Ideal for testing in narrow spaces, etc. ● Ultra-small probes can scan surfaces that cannot be scanned with standard probes. ● ChibiTa-kun has φ2×3mmL (minimum) ● PechaKo-san has a thickness of 1mm ● We also welcome inquiries regarding size dimensions.

 Added to bookmarks